SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Durham

 Supplied gundalow for Sullivan's Durham men to proceed to Portsmouth on Dec.
-15 but, being too old, did not accompany them.
+15 but, being too old, did not accompany them

 Bennett account in Amory's Life of Sullivan, p.
 295